physik932/code-sample/README.md

 Spring Boot Hello World as an example.

 ### TODO
-1. Check out the Spring Boot
+ - Research a form of persistence to update and save the MOTD.
-2. Research a form of persistence to update and save the MOTD.
+   - H2 or HSQLDB allow for in memory db; familiar with H2.
-3. Check out AWS with free account for deployment.
+ - Check out AWS with free account for deployment.